 1. First, be aware of how Civil Procedure is tested

-Civil Procedure used to be a guaranteed subject on the Multistate Essay Exam.
+Civil Procedure used to be a guaranteed subject on the MEE.
 It appeared virtually every year.
-Then, on occasion, it would not appear.
-The exams it has not appeared on since 1995 are the following:

-This is not shocking to us because Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
-We suspect that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the Multistate Essay Exam now since it is tested on the MBE.
-Thus, we expect to see it tested less and less.
-However, you should still be very well versed in Civil Procedure.
-Not only will you see 25 scored MBE questions covering the subject but it is still the most highly tested Multistate Essay Exam subject, even if it is tested a little less than it used to be.
+Then, Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
+It is probable that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the MEE now since it is tested on the MBE.
+Thus, we expect to see Civil Procedure tested less frequently on the MEE.
+However, you should still be very well acquainted with Civil Procedure!
+Not only will you see 25 scored MBE questions covering the subject, but it is still the most highly tested MEE subject, even if it is tested less frequently than it used to be.

-Civil Procedure generally is tested on its own but occasionally it is combined with Conflict of Laws.
-It was recently combined with Conflict of Laws in July 2017, February 2012, and February 2009.
+Civil Procedure generally is tested on its own but is occasionally combined with Conflict of Laws.

 2. Be aware of the highly tested Civil Procedure issues